wwarthen/RomWBW/Source/Doc/UserGuide.md

 In the following examples we use the above `dd` options, noting the `of=` option is the RomWBW target partition.

-** NOTE ** A second approach (Examples 3 and 4) the hard disk is addressed as a raw disk device and we take explicit steps to calculate the start of the RomWBW partition.
-While this work's, it is better to use the partition relative approach
+** NOTE ** A second approach (Examples 3 and 4) is to address the hard disk as a raw disk device and we take explicit steps to calculate the start of the RomWBW partition.
+While this works, it is better to use the partition relative approach.

 The commands in the examples below are run from the `Binary` folder of RomWBW distribution.